Silver (amalgam) or White (composite) fills?

 Amalgam fillings are retained in the tooth by mechanical bonding.
 The dentist must cut small "boxes" into the tooth where the amalgam will plug into to be retained.

-- Pros- More conservative to tooth structure, blends in with the teeth
+- Pros- More conservative to tooth structure, blend in with the teeth

 - Cons- Some insurances do not cover and may be slightly more in cost than amalgam fillings